mantishub/mantishub-docs/customization.rst

 User Override Columns
 ---------------------

-Users can override that based on their preference via:  Current user: My Account - Manage Columns.
+Users can override that based on their preference via: My Account - Manage Columns.

 -----------------------------------
 Statuses, Priorities and Severities